Golden Grace Kitchen

 • 💬 Comments

-• Simple Ingredients: Everything you need is available at your local grocery store.
+• Simple Ingredients: Everything you need is available at your local grocery store for these Frosting-Filled Chocolate Coffee Cookies.

 • Easy to Make: The buttercream frosting and the cookie dough are both quick and easy, even for beginners.

-• Deep Chocolate Flavor: Using Callebaut dark chocolate chunks, Dutched cocoa, and espresso gives these cookies an incredibly deep chocolate flavor with rich, dark coffee notes.
+• Deep Chocolate Heaven: Using Callebaut dark chocolate chunks, Dutched cocoa, and espresso gives these cookies an incredibly deep chocolate touch with rich, dark coffee notes.

-• Perfect for All Diets: These cookies are already gluten-free, and with one tweak, you can make the dairy-free, as well.
+• Perfect for All Diets: These cookies are already gluten-free, and with one tweak, you can make them dairy-free as well.

 Ingredients